Baseline Food Approach

 Method

-1. Soak: Rinse oat groats.
-Soak in plenty of water for 8 hours.
+1. Soak: Rinse the oat groats.
+Soak the oat groats in plenty of water for 8 hours.
 Drain and rinse well.

-6. Finish: Remove from heat.
-Stir in Brazil nut butter (or nut butter of your choosing) until fully combined, then stir in dried sage, lemon juice, nutritional yeast, and sea salt.
+5. Finish: Remove from heat.
+Stir in the Brazil Nut Butter until fully combined, then stir in the lemon juice, nutritional yeast, and sea salt.

 • Serve as-is for a warm, creamy bowl, or pair with steamed greens and an extra squeeze of lemon.